$\nu\scriptstyle{\rm CO}N{\rm CEPT}$: Cosmological neutrino simulations from the non-linear Boltzmann hierarchy: Results

 \subsection{The neutrino power spectra}

-In figure~\ref{fig:abs} we show the absolute matter and neutrino spectra from simulations~B, D, and F, with parameters given in table~\ref{table:nbody_sims}.
+In figure~\ref{fig:abs} we show the absolute matter and neutrino power spectra from simulations~B, D, and F, with parameters given in table~\ref{table:nbody_sims}.

 In general we find that there is a very significant increase in neutrino power beyond the linear perturbation theory prediction, in accordance with many previous investigations.
-In order to make a more quantitative comparison we show matter and neutrino power spectra for the 1.2 eV case, see table~\ref{table:nbody_sims_hybrid}, predicted using the hybrid neutrino grid/particle method from \cite{Brandbyge:2009ce}.
+In order to make a more quantitative comparison figure~\ref{fig:abs} also shows matter and neutrino power spectra for the 1.2 eV and 0.3 eV cases, see table~\ref{table:nbody_sims_hybrid}, predicted using the hybrid neutrino grid/particle method from \cite{Brandbyge:2009ce}.
 Out to $k \sim \text{0.2--0.3} \, {\rm Mpc}^{-1}$ the agreement is excellent.
-At higher $k$ several effects become important, which makes the comparison hard: \begin{itemize} \item \CONCEPT{} is run as a particle mesh code and thus has no short range force included.
+At higher $k$ several effects become important, which makes the comparison hard: \begin{itemize} \item \CONCEPT{} is run as a particle mesh code and thus has no short range forces included.
 This leads to lower matter power at late times. \item The hybrid code has a significant white noise component in the neutrino power spectrum. \item For large neutrino masses, the \CONCEPT{} neutrino power spectra develop an unphysical bump for large $k$ at late times.
-We hypothesise that this is due to our simplistic smoothing (described in subsection~\ref{subsec:dynamics}) being inadequate for larger neutrino masses, where a proper smoothing is especially important due to larger spatial gradients. \end{itemize}
+The remainder of this subsection describes the seriousness of this bump and our attempts to understand it. \end{itemize} Originally, we hypothesised that the unphysical bump seen in the neutrino power spectra at late times and small scales were due to our simplistic smoothing (described in subsection~\ref{subsec:dynamics}) being inadequate for larger neutrino masses, where a proper smoothing is especially important due to larger spatial gradients in the neutrino fields.
+We tried replacing the (smoothing extended) MacCormack method with the Kurganov-Tadmor~\cite{kurganov2000} TVD method, but the problem persisted.

+We then speculated that the bump was an artefact originating from our use of the PM method.
+To test this, we introduced a force-splitting in the gravitational source term for the neutrino species which only kept the (long-range) force up to some cut-off in $k$.
+The effect was a damping of structure on scales below the cut-off, but the unphysical bump was still present.
+In the end, the cause of the bump remains unknown.
+It is however not related to how the non-linear system is closed, since the bump is also present when the neutrinos are treated as a perfect fluid inside \CONCEPT{}.
+This is somewhat visible on the upper-right part of figure~\ref{fig:sigma_importance}.